junxit/us-congress-bills-116/bill.md

 ## § 8.
 Rule of construction

-Nothing in this Act shall be construed to alter or amend any State law or action with regard to sustainable chemistry or green chemistry, as defined by the State.
+Nothing in this Act shall be construed to alter or amend any State law or action with regard to sustainable chemistry, as defined by the State.